 OILS AND BUTTERS USED IN MY SOAPS:

 My soap recipe has been formulated to create a beautiful hard bar of soap with a lotion like lather that leaves your skin so soft.
 The main ingredient used in the soap that I make is farm fresh goat milk.
 Goat milk is amazing for the skin… it is moisturizing and makes a very mild skin-loving soap.
 Goat milk has a high content of alpha-hydroxy acids which break down dead skin cell bonds, removing dead skin cells from the skin’s surface and leaving behind new cells on the surface that appear smoother and more youthful.
 Olive oil produces a soap that is very mild, conditioning, and moisturizing.
 Olive oil contains antioxidants that fight cell degeneration.
 Olive oil softens and smooths your skin.
 Tallow makes a hard bar of soap that is very moisturizing and gentle.
 Tallow is an ingredient that has been used in soaps since approximately 2800 BC.
 Many people these days think that “all-vegetable soaps” are the way to go, but no “all-vegetable soap” has ever done for my skin what my tallow based soap has done.
 I have psoriasis, which leaves my skin inflamed, itchy and flaky.
 My tallow based soap is not a miracle cure, but it sure helps my skin to feel better, and the itchiness, redness, and flakiness has been minimized, and even eliminated in some areas.
 Tallow contains a harmonious balance of fat soluble vitamins A, D, E and K. It also has an abundance of conjugated linoleic acid (CLA), which as been shown to have anti-inflammatory effect.
 Coconut Oil is great for the skin and it adds to the hardness and lather of the soap.
 Cocoa Butter is added for superior moisturization.
 My soaps contain 10% cocoa butter in each recipe.
-Avocado Oil and Sunflower Oil are used interchangeably in my soap recipes.
-These 2 oils add amazing skin loving qualities to my soaps, they are rich in vitamins that nourish the skin.
+Hempseed Oil is added for the amazing skin loving qualities that it adds to my soaps, it is rich in vitamins that nourish the skin.
 Castor Oil adds to the richness of the soap, and also adds fluffiness to the lather.

 OTHER INGREDIENTS USED IN MY SOAPS: